Deltares-research/netcdf_to_gltf_converter/README.md

 # Methodology
 The converter operates through the following steps:
-1. If specified in the configuration file, the x- and y-coordinates are shifted such that the smallest x and y become the origin (0,0).
+1. If specified in the configuration file, the x- and y-coordinates and possibly z-coordinates (variable values) are shifted such that the dataset contains an origin point.
 2. If specified in the configuration file, the geometry is scaled with the desired scaling factor.
 3. The 2D grid from the netCDF file is triangulated, allowing it to be passed to glTF.
 In order to render a mesh, glTF requires a geometry definition that consists of triangles.
 4. For each specified variable in the configuration file: